Okesh101/PythonQuiz/README.md

 # PythonQuiz

 #Requirements:
-Python insalled on your PC
+Python insalled on your PC.
-Code editor
+Code editor.
 If using VS Code, install python extensions via the Extensions tab.